 Terminology Definition

 "the Act" The Gambling Act 2005 (c19)

 "Authority" This refers to the "Licensing Authority"

 as defined by section 2 of the Act

 "authorised person" An officer of a Licensing Authority, and

 an officer of an Authority other than a

 Licensing Authority, both of whom have

 been authorised for a purpose relating to premises in that Authority's area

 "authorised local Authority officer" An officer of a Licensing Authority who

-is an authorised person for a purpose
+authorised local / lathority officer is an authorised person for a purpose

 relating to premises in that Authority's

 area

 "gambling commission" An organisation established under

 section 20 of the Act that is responsible

 for regulating gambling in Great Britain

 "guidance" "Guidance to Licensing Authorities",

 issued by the Gambling Commission

 under section 25 of the Gambling Act 2005

 "interested parties" Defined at paragraph 2.3 of this

-statement of licensing principles
+interested parties statement of licensing principles

 "mandatory condition" A condition that must be placed on a

-licence by virtue of regulations
+- licence by virtue of regulations

 "regulations" Refers to regulations made under the

 Gambling Act 2005

 "responsible authorities" Public bodies that must be notified of

 applications for premises licences and

 they also have the right to make

 representations in relation to those applications.
 They are listed in full in

 section 157 of the Act.

+Socion for or the riot.